Coin Silver Hallmarks: A Guide to Identifying Antique Silverware

 Coin silver hallmarks are the marks that were stamped onto silverware and other silver items during the 19th century.
 These hallmarks can help you identify the maker of the piece, its age, and its origin.
 Knowing how to read and interpret these hallmarks is a valuable skill for anyone interested in collecting antique silverware.

-What is Coin Silver?
+What is coin silver?

 Coin silver is a type of silver alloy that was used to make silverware and other items during the 19th century.
 It was made from melted-down coins, which were mostly composed of silver.
 The coins were melted down and then mixed with other metals, such as copper, to create a silver alloy.
 This alloy was then used to make silverware and other items.